BhavishTrehan77/REACT-COUNTER-APP/README.md

 # React Counter App

-A simple counter application built using React to practice core frontend concepts like state management and event handling.
+A modern counter application built with React to practice core frontend concepts like state management, event handling, conditional rendering, and dynamic theming.

 ---